"

 Constitution Act 1889 (WA), Constitution Acts Amendment Act 1899 (WA), Electoral Act 1907 (WA), Federation, secession, Western Australian Constitution Act 1890 (UK)

-This chapter[1] provides an overview of the political history of Western Australia (WA), explores the state’s relationship to the federation and outlines its key constitutional, political and electoral features.
-We argue that WA’s relationship to the federation is shaped by its particular historical, economic and spatial characteristics.
+This chapter[1] surveys the political history of Western Australia (WA), explores the state’s relationship to the federation, unpacks the state’s political economy, and outlines its key constitutional, institutional and electoral features.
+We show the ways in which WA’s politics is shaped by its particular historical, political-economic and spatial characteristics.

 European settlement

-Indigenous peoples inhabited the territory of what is now WA for many millennia before the official establishment of the Swan River Colony, in June 1829, by British legislation introduced the month prior.
-The British view of this land at that time has been described as: an area ‘that had been known to the Europeans longer than any other part of the continent and was the least wanted’.[2]
-British settlement was ultimately a pre-emptive response to concerns about French colonial ambitions in the western half of the continent.
+Indigenous peoples inhabited the territory of what is now WA for many millennia before the establishment of the Swan River Colony, in June 1829, by British legislation introduced the month prior.
+The British view of this land at that time was described as: an area ‘that had been known to the Europeans longer than any other part of the continent and was the least wanted’.[2]
+British settlement was a pre-emptive response to geo-strategic concerns about French colonial ambitions in the western half of the continent.

 The particular circumstances that led to the colony’s founding by the British would shape its developmental arc for the first five decades of settlement.
-The British showed little appetite to invest in the nascent colony, which hampered WA’s economic growth for several decades and undermined the business case for self-government.[3]
-Moreover, well into the first half of the 1880s, there was little urgency for responsible government among WA’s elites, who feared that mass enfranchisement would weaken their privileged grip over colonial society.[4]
+The British showed little appetite to invest in the nascent colony, hampering the colony’s economic growth for several decades and undermining the case for self-government.[3]
+Moreover, well into the first half of the 1880s, there was little urgency for responsible government among WA’s elites, who feared that mass enfranchisement would weaken their grip over colonial society.[4]

 When WA did attain self-government, it did so a number of decades behind the other original colonies.
 Self-government of the colony became effective from 21 October 1890, with the UK parliament’s enactment of the Western Australian Constitution Act 1890 (UK), to which was scheduled the Constitution Act 1889 (WA) (CA).[5]

 The achievement of self-government was not without tribulation.
 On some views, the colony could have asserted responsible government unilaterally; however, it opted to petition the Imperial parliament in order to ensure its control over crown lands.
-Unlike its colonial counterparts, any declaration of responsible government, while arguably constitutionally possible, did not come with an automatic claim to unused crown lands.
+Unlike its colonial counterparts, any declaration of responsible government, while it may have been constitutionally possible, did not come with an automatic jurisdiction over unused crown lands.
 The Imperial powers reckoned that the small size of the colony’s population, concentrated in the south-west corner, rendered it inadequate to the task of managing the vast territory that it sought to govern.
-The Imperial authorities also held a well-founded view that the colony could not be trusted to respect the dignity and liberty of Aboriginal peoples.[5]
+The Imperial authorities also held a well-founded view that the colony could not be trusted to respect the dignity and liberty of Aboriginal peoples.[6]

 Federation

 The elation of achieving self-government was, however, quickly overshadowed by the inexorable march towards Federation.
 WA faced the spectre of having to relinquish its newfound independence before it had a chance to exercise it fully.
 Compounding WA’s apprehension was that almost half of its revenue was drawn from intercolonial tariffs.
-The new federal Constitution would make trade, commerce and intercourse among the states ‘free’, thereby undercutting an important revenue source for WA.[8]
+The new federal Constitution would remove barriers to trade and commerce between the states, thereby undercutting an important revenue source for WA.[9]

-The state’s ambivalence towards the federation has remained a distinctive feature of its history and its identity.
-Some regard WA’s tentativeness as pathological, with one former state government minister arguing that one need only ‘[s]cratch a Western Australian and you find a secessionist underneath’.[10]
-At various points in time, WA’s feelings of grievance have found expression in the call for secession.
+The state’s ambivalence towards federation has remained a distinctive feature of its history and its identity.
+Some regard WA’s tentativeness as pathological, with one former state government minister observing that one need only ‘[s]cratch a Western Australian and you find a secessionist underneath’.[11]
+At different points in time, WA’s feelings of grievance have found expression in the call for secession.

 The most serious of such efforts occurred in 1933, when WA, reeling from the Great Depression, voted to secede from the federation.
-The plebiscite obtained over 50 per cent of the electorate’s support.[11]
-While the government of the time, led by Premier Collier, dutifully – if reluctantly – petitioned the Imperial parliament for relief, its refusal to hear the matter led to the supplication being dropped.[12]
-It was the position of the Imperial parliament that it would be unconstitutional for the state to secede without federal parliamentary support.[13]
+The plebiscite obtained over 60 per cent support.[12]
+While the government of the time, led by Premier Collier, dutifully – if reluctantly – petitioned the Imperial parliament for relief, its refusal to hear the matter led to the supplication being dropped.[13]
+The Imperial parliament declared that it would be unconstitutional for the state to secede without federal parliamentary support.[14]

 WA and the federation today

 Several factors conspire to fuel WA’s grievance.
-The first emerges from fiscal demands arising from the state’s geography and demography.
-WA occupies 33 per cent of the continent, covering a total area of 2.5 million square kilometres, with a population of 2.47 million people.
-It is the second least densely populated region in Australia, behind the Northern Territory.[21]
-And while the majority of the population is urbanised, 23 per cent of its residents are located in regional areas, in ‘some of the least hospitable places on Earth’.[22]
-This includes estimates of 12,000 people living in 274 remote Indigenous communities.[23]
+The first is the state’s geography and demography.
+WA occupies 33 per cent of the continent, covering a total area of 2.5 million square kilometres, with a population of only 3 million people.
+It is the second least densely populated region in Australia, behind the Northern Territory.[22]
+While the majority of the population is urbanised, its residents are spread across nine regional areas, which vary significantly in geographic size and population.[23]

-However, the state’s size, population dispersion and the physical diversity of its regions generate significant governance demands.[26]
-In ‘lacking economies of scale’, the regions present ‘multiple challenges, especially in terms of inadequate infrastructure provision and service delivery’,[27] that are not confronted by WA’s counterparts to the same extent.[28]
-The WA government must spend significantly more per capita on delivering an average level of services to ensure that all Western Australians enjoy a comparable standard of living to their counterparts across the federation.[29]
+However, the state’s size, population dispersion and the diversity of its regions generate significant governance demands.[25]
+In ‘lacking economies of scale’, the regions present ‘multiple challenges, especially in terms of inadequate infrastructure provision and service delivery’,[26] that are not confronted by many of WA’s counterparts to the same extent.[27]
+While the ‘characteristics’ of its economy and population are recognised as making the costs of delivering government services in WA ‘higher than the national average’, sympathy for WA’s plight is often outweighed by its ‘above-average revenue raising capacity’.[28]

-Pre-Federation WA politicians were aware of the challenges that distance would present for the state’s visibility in the Commonwealth.[31]
-Moreover, the usefulness of the federal parliament for channelling the state’s grievances quickly proved ineffectual.
-WA’s representation in the federal lower house was, as it is today, diminutive (10 per cent of the total share) owing to its small population, while the party politicisation of the Senate quickly extinguished its role as a genuine states’ chamber.
+Pre-federation WA politicians were aware of the challenges that distance would present for the state’s visibility in the Commonwealth.[30]
+Moreover, the usefulness of the Commonwealth parliament for channelling the state’s grievances quickly proved minimal.
+WA’s representation in the House of Representatives was, as it is today, diminutive (just over 10 per cent of the total share) owing to its small population, while the party politicisation of the Senate quickly extinguished its role as a states’ chamber.

-A third factorthat places a strain on the state’s relationship with the federation is the structure of its economy.
-From its inception, the structure of the WA economy was distinct from the more populous ‘manufacturing’ eastern states.
+A third factor that places a strain on the state’s relationship with the federation is the structure of its economy.
+From its inception, the WA economy was distinct from the more populous ‘manufacturing’ eastern states.
 WA’s economy has depended heavily on exports, principally agricultural commodities and resources.
-This has meant that economic decisions that benefit the eastern economies have not always aligned with WA interests.
+This has meant that economic decisions that benefit the eastern economies have not always aligned with WA interests (see below).

-The sense of disenfranchisement has been magnified by the belief that the Commonwealth has exploited the state’s resource-rich economy without fair recompense.
+The sense of disenfranchisement has been magnified by the belief that the Commonwealth has exploited WA’s resource-rich economy without fair recompense, while their state and territory counterparts have been actively ‘disincentive[d[‘ from developing their industries.[31]
 The consequences of WA’s booming resource economy have collided with fiscal equalisation arrangements that are slow to adjust to changes in the economic fortunes of the states.

 Constitutional overview

-Within a decade, amendments to the franchise and the Council and Assembly were proposed by the colony’s first premier, Sir John Forrest.
-While initially taking the form of amendments to the CA, it was eventually determined that a separate and distinct constitutional enactment should be introduced.[41]
-To this day, WA retains two unconsolidated constitutional enactments: the CA and the Constitution Acts Amendment Act 1899 (WA).
+Within a decade, amendments to the franchise and the Council and Assembly were proposed by the colony’s first Premier, Sir John Forrest.
+While initially taking the form of amendments to the Constitution Act, it was eventually determined that a separate and distinct constitutional enactment should be introduced.[52]
+To this day, WA retains two unconsolidated constitutional enactments: the CA and the Constitution Acts Amendment Act 1899 (WA).[53]

 A little over a century later, the state’s colonial apron strings were loosened with the passage of the Australia Acts 1986 (Cth and UK).
 These dual enactments meant that the British parliament no longer had legislative powers over the states, repugnant legislative restrictions were removed and the avenue of appeal from the state Supreme Courts to the Privy Council was abolished.